Sharapova wows US Open crowd in first major match since doping ban

 - The Russian former No. 1 was making her return to major competition

-(CNN)Five-time major champion Maria Sharapova made an assured return to New York's Flushing Meadows Monday night with a 6-4, 4-6, 6-3 win over World No. 2 Simona Halep in her first competition following a 15-month ban for drugs.
+(CNN)Five-time major champion Maria Sharapova made an assured return to New York's Flushing Meadows Monday night with a 6-4, 4-6, 6-3 win over World No. 2 Simona Halep in her first grand slam competition following a 15-month ban for drugs.

 The Russian produced a dominant display which often combined agility with sheer power and athleticism, overwhelming the Romanian in three sets, taking the final one despite Halep's best efforts to fight back.